michiel249/VolvoPedalCommander/README.md

 It took me a few hours, but I can do some simple things with timers now.

 11-08-2023:
-Pluse length measurement was easy to setup but while doing this i csme to the conclusion that Micros() a function in arduino that returns microseconds is not so super acurate, so tought with my new aquired knowledge about timers that it would be easy to setup a time source with a bit more accuracy. i found it quite challanging. but in the end it worked out.
+Pluse length measurement was easy to setup but while doing this i csme to the conclusion that Micros() (a function in arduino that returns microseconds).. is not so super acurate. so tought with my new aquired knowledge about timers that it would be easy to setup a time source with a bit more accuracy. i found it quite challanging. but in the end it worked out.
 With help of eRCaGuy and Nick Gammon.

 12-08-2023:
 Code cleanup!

+22-08-2023:
+The last few afternoons I've spent soldering, and I'm quite pleased with the result.
+In previous projects, I connected everything by bundling wires.
+For this, I decided I wanted to try a prototyping PCB.

 ## Schematic:
 ![Schematic](https://github.com/michiel249/VolvoPedalCommander/blob/61bcd3356c9bc5942a8e3b6c8b27a815e094d3e8/VolvoPedalCommander_Schema.png)